-Since joining the Scottish Society of Mobile he has served as a Board member, and twice been Vice-President and President of the SSOM.
-He has developed relationships across the central Gulf Coast with the Baldwin County Strawberry Festival, the Mississippi Highlands and Islands Association, the Pensacola Highland Games (FL), draftied the updated Bylaws, designed the Alabama State Tartan, and authored both the Alabama State Tartan Day and the Alabama Scottish Heritage Month Proclamations which were signed by Alabama Governor Bob Riley on March 21, 2008.
+Since joining the Scottish Society of Mobile he has served as a Board member, Vice-President four times and President three times.
+He has developed relationships across the central Gulf Coast with the Baldwin County Strawberry Festival, the Mississippi Highlands and Islands Association, the Pensacola Highland Games (FL), drafted the updated Bylaws, designed the Alabama State Tartan, and authored both the Alabama State Tartan Day and the Alabama Scottish Heritage Month Proclamations which were signed by Alabama Governor Bob Riley on March 21, 2008.
 He has served multiple times as the Master of Ceremonies for the SSOM Robert Burns Supper and various Kirkin’ o’ the Tartans services.
 Randy received the Scottish Society of Mobile’s 2007 President’s Award for Distinguished Service.

-In 2009 Randy organized the first Scottish Gaelic Language Lecture in South Alabama with Mr. Lewis MacKinnon, then the Executive Director of Gaelic Affairs for the Province of Nova Scotia.
+In 2009 Randy organized the first Scottish Gaelic Language Lecture in South Alabama with Mr. Lewis MacKinnon, then the Executive Director of Gaelic Affairs for the Province of Nova Scotia, and now the Executive Director at Government of Nova Scotia.
 (Mr. McKinnon was named Poet Laureate of Scotland in 2011).
 In 2009 the Mobile Association of Sages & Savants and the SSOM presented the joint program, “An Evening of Scottish Poetry” in which Randy was a featured presenter.
 In 2011 he organized the first ever Scottish Fiddle Concert in Mobile, AL. Internationally known performers Celtic fiddler Ed Pearlman and his son, pianist Neil Pearlman, headlined the concert.
 It was a sold out, standing room only event, bringing world class Scottish fiddle music and Scottish Step dancing to the Alabama Gulf Coast.